Joy Laville: Life

 Ibargüengoita died in an airplane crash on November 27, 1983, in Spain, while Laville was at their home in Paris.
 She continued to live in Paris until 1985 when she returned to Mexico because, she said, she felt at home there.
 She then went to live near Cuernavaca, bringing Jorge's private library with her as well as his ashes.
 She kept them for fifteen years until she was convinced to inter them at the Parque Antillon in front of the house where he was born.

-She now lives in the town of Jiutepec, near Cuernavaca and still paints for several hours per day, but for fewer hours now because of her age.
+She later lived in the town of Jiutepec, near Cuernavaca, still painting for several hours per day.
 True to her English roots, she likes whiskey but likes tequila as well.
-She still travels occasionally to England for periods of time.
-Her house is filled with books which cover tables and chairs, as well as her paintings, which can be found even in the bathrooms.
-There are also many photos of her son Trevor, her granddaughter Isabella, and her husband Jorge.
+She occasionally travelled to the UK for periods of time.
+Her house was filled with books which cover tables and chairs, as well as her paintings, which could be found even in the bathrooms.
+There were also many photos of her son Trevor, her granddaughter Isabella, and her husband Jorge.